Thursday, June 15, 2023

 Your daughters wave hello,

-exalted in their matching, floral-print dress.
+exalted in their matching floral-print dresses.

 You conceal your fractured spirit from them,

-yet when they are old enough for shopping malls,
+yet when they are old enough

-push-up bras, and boy's lusty stares,
+and boy's lusty stares──

-when they learn of father's affairs,
+when they learn of father's affairs──

-will you commend them to hold sacred their precious pearls,
+to hold sacred their precious pearls,

 to value what is divine in them

-and what should never be surrendered?
+and what should never

-Or, will they suffer the contamination
+Or will they suffer the contamination

 of mother's soured milk.